jbritain/jbritain.github.io/pages/quotes.md

 > Simply un-squish the face.

-> Sneezing has nothing to do with the nose .
+> Sneezing has nothing to do with the nose.
 > If I'm wrong, I'll kill myself.

+> We telling man how to unbake cake.